 These performances are historically important in that this conductor was the one who gave the world premiere performance of Psalm XLVII back in 1906.

-Maestro Inghelbrecht would return to the score numerous times in the ensuing decades, culminating in a 1958 Schmitt memorial concert, plus a later 1964 concert the conductor gave a short time before his death.
+Maestro Inghelbrecht would return to the score numerous times in the ensuing decades, culminating in a performance in 1957, a 1958 Schmitt memorial concert, plus a later 1964 concert the conductor gave a short time before his own death.

-While both performances are a bit rough-hewn, they are well worth hearing.
+While the three performances are a bit rough-hewn, they are well worth hearing.

 The 1958 performance was part of an O.R.T.F. memorial concert of Florent Schmitt’s music performed two months after his death, which also featured Régine Crespin as the soprano soloist.
 The full 90-minute concert, containing the Psaume and four other Schmitt works, is available from the archives of French Radio and Television, including as a high-res download.